 Courses of my own design that I have recently taught or will soon teach include:

-Black American Fiction: Satire and Critique (scheduled for Spring 2025)
+Black American Fiction: Satire and Critique (Spring 2025)

 This course explores the power of satire in works of fiction written by black Americans.
-As we read novels and essays written under the racist regime of Jim Crow and in its aftermath—works that are variably moving, funny, insightful, acerbic, and strange—we will approach satire as a flexible expressive practice that shapes critical judgment into an artistic form.
+As we read novels and essays written in the Jim Crow era and in its wake—works that are variably moving, funny, insightful, acerbic, and strange—we will approach satire as a flexible expressive practice that shapes critical judgment into an artistic form.
 Foundational to the form of the novel, satire is one of the oldest means by which literature has tried to intervene in the world.
 Equally entertaining and transgressive, its mode of attack against the status quo can range from undisguised vitriol to winking subtlety, from surrealism to realism.
 By examining the genre of satire in general and as African American writers have used it to interrogate the relationship between racism, capitalism, and cultural production in the U.S., we will examine how narrative fiction can critique the category of race and attempt to effect social change.
 With an attention to the political economy of racism in the US and the role of literature in anti-racist struggle, we will integrate readings in literary criticism, critical theory, and social history to inform our study of fictional works.
-Fictional works include George Schuyler’s Black No More(1931), an incisive work of science fiction and the first great African-American satirical novel; Ishmael Reed's carnivalesque "NeoHooDoo" novel Mumbo Jumbo (1972); and Percival Everett's experimental novel Erasure (2001) along with its recent film adaptation, American Fiction (2023).
+Fictional works include George Schuyler’s Black No More(1931), an incisive work of science fiction and the first great African-American satirical novel; Fran Ross's carnivalesque novel Oreo (1974); and Percival Everett's experimental novel Erasure (2001) along with its recent film adaptation, American Fiction (2023).
 Critical writers include M.M.
 Bakhtin, W.E.B.
 Du Bois, Ralph Ellison, Barbara Fields, Zora Neale Hurston, David Levering Lewis, Adolph Reed, Judith Stein, and Kenneth Warren..

 Hypnotic Modernism: Literature, Psychology, Automatism (Winter 2023)